-- (3) Construction of the hull, with the exception of stringers, shall be of appro-even thickness and density longitudinally and no attempt shall be made to con-weight near mid-length, or at any other point.
-If it is suspected that this being broken a N.A. may order test holes to be drilled in the skin or structure. shall be of approximately concentrate - (4) The following shall conform with: - (i) There shall be three watertight bulkheads.
-The forward face of the aft bulkhead shall be 800 mm ± 15 mm and the aft face of the forward bulkhead shall be 1794 mm ± 15 mm from the lowest point of the aft face of the transom.
+- (3) Construction of the hull, with the exception of stringers, shall be of approximately even thickness (within 10%) and density longitudinally and no attempt shall be made to concentrate weight near mid-length, or at any other point.
+If it is suspected that this rule is being broken a N.A. may order test holes to be drilled in the skin or structure. - (4) The following shall conform with: - (i) There shall be three watertight bulkheads.
+The forward face of the aft bulkhead shall be 800 mm ± 15 mm and the aft face of the forward cockpit bulkhead shall be 1794 mm ± 15 mm from the lowest point of the aft face of the transom.
 A bulkhead at, or forward of, station 3 (2800 mm from the aft face of the transom) and aft of the mast shall be fitted in all boats first measured after 1st March 1984.
-This bulkhead may have a hatch with a watertight cover. (ii) The radius between the bulkheads and the side or bottom panels of the hull shall not exceed 50 mm.
+This bulkhead may have a hatch with a watertight cover.